Genymobile/gm_pr/README.md

 ## Configuration

-2 files are used for configuration:
+3 files are used for configuration:

  * gm_pr/settings.py: this is the standard Django configuration file
+ * gm_pr/settings_projects.py: configure your Github and Slack organization and authentication here.
- * gm_pr/settings_projects.py: contains everything related to your projects
+ * gm_pr/projects.sql: optional script to programmatically create your projects when launching gm_pr from a docker container.

 ### Django configuration